Drug Half-Life Calculator

 How It Works: A Step-by-Step Example

-For instance, if the initial concentration of a drug is 100 mg/L, the final concentration is 25 mg/L after 6 hours, the half-life is calculated as follows:
+If the initial concentration is 100 mg/L, the final is 25 mg/L after 6 hours, the formula yields approximately 3 hours for the half-life.

 Frequently Asked Questions (FAQ)